alexyorke/Rabbit/README.md

 ###Everybody Edits

-Since Rabbit was originally created for Everybody Edits, use `EERabbitAuth()` to authenticate with EE:
+Use `EERabbitAuth()` to specifically authenticate with Everybody Edits:

 ```csharp
 Connection conn = new EERabbitAuth().LogOn(EmailOrTokenOrUserName, RoomID, Password);
 ```

 Using this method allows for the room to be joined (or created if one does not exist), has built-in room id verification, and is able to extract the id from url's.
+However, you may use `RabbitAuth()` insteead.